dotnet/docfx/Documentation/spec/metadata_dotnet_spec.md

 #### 5.2 Methods

-The *ID* of a method are defined by its name, followed by the list of the *UIDs* of its parameter types:
+The *ID* of a method is defined by its name, followed by the list of the *UIDs* of its parameter types:
 ```yaml
 method_name(param1,param2,...)
 ```

 When a method does not have parameter, its *ID* **MUST** end with parentheses.

-The syntax part for method contains special languages declaration, and descriptions of type parameters for generic method, descriptions of paramters and return type.
+The syntax part for method contains a special language declaration, and descriptions of type parameters for generic method, descriptions of parameters and return type.

 > Example 5.2 Method
 >